23 golem

 23.3 Set up

-The dev/01_start.R file opens when the new golem app-package launches.
-Following the steps in 01_start.R sets up the following files, folders, and options in your golem app-package:
+The dev/01_start.R file opens when the new golem app-package launches and provides steps for setting up the following files, folders, and options:

-• golem has functions that automatically set multiple options in the golem-config.yml 2 and package dependencies 3
+2. golem has functions that automatically set multiple options in the golem-config.yml2 and package dependencies3

-• golem apps also have custom functions for creating a series of UI 12 and server 13 utility functions (and their accompanying tests).
+6. golem apps also have custom functions for creating a series of UI13 and server14 utility functions (which we’ll cover below).

 23.4 Development

-After setting up the golem app-package with dev/01_start.R, the dev/02_dev.R file opens and contains the following functions/options for developing your application.
+After setting up your golem app-package, the dev/02_dev.R file contains functions and tools for developing the application.

 • R/_disable_autoload.R disables shiny::loadSupport() (an option we covered in the Launch chapter)